PaladinCloud/CE/installer/README.md

 * **SSL_CERTIFICATE_ARN**=< copied-arn-value >
 * **PALADINCLOUD_DOMAIN**=< created-domain-name >

-5. Run sudo python manager.py install if you are installing for first time or sudo python manager.py redeploy if you already installed Paladin
+5. Run sudo python manager.py install if you are installing for first time or sudo python3 manager.py redeploy if you already installed Paladin
 6. Refer Example 2